dayer4b/anselmh.github.com/contact/index.md

 <article class="contact">

-Hey,
+Hey!

-it seems you want to contact me.
-If you want to hire me, you might want to go to my [»work with me« page](/hire/). <br>
+If you want to hire me, you might want to go to my [»work with me« page](/hire/) first. <br>
-Please get in touch with me if you want to talk with me about a project, about working together, want me to speak at a conference or want me to do a worksop.
+Get in touch with me if you want to talk with me about a project, working together, or if you want me to speak at a conference or want me to do a worksop.
 Please bear in mind [my few but important guidelines](/about/#matchmyinterest), so both of us will have a great time working together.

 ## Availability

 I am currently accepting new projects starting **August, 2014**.

-<a class="btn--big--positive" href="mailto:hello@anselm-hannemann.com?subject=Let's work together">Get in touch with me!</a>
+<a class="btn--big--positive" href="mailto:hello@anselm-hannemann.com?subject=Let's talk">Get in touch with me!</a>

 ----